 - How do (could) our products and services create expected or desired outcomes and benefits for our customers?

 Find a fit between the Customer Profile and Value Map canvasses.
 When you do, your value proposition will excite the customers.
 This will only happen when you address important jobs, alleviate extreme pains and create essential gains that they care about.

 7.Ideate for solutions

 Even though we don’t have a clearly defined value proposition yet, we do have the basic building blocks.
 We can use the top ideas from our Value Proposition canvas to quickly sketch multiple value propositions, using the Ad-Lib below.
 Don’t settle for just one – try to explore multiple directions.

-Next translate the new value propositions into the form of products, features, services, processes, brand experiences etc. Brainstorm with your team to figure out what possible solutions you could deliver to your customers.
-But don’t stop there, try to describe what features a product will have, what structure a service will have etc. In the case of digital products, look for features which will directly address your customer’s pains and help them carry out their jobs.
+Next translate the new value propositions into the form of products, features, services, processes, brand experiences, etc. Brainstorm with your team to figure out what possible solutions you could deliver to your customers.
+But don’t stop there, try to describe what features a product will have, what structure a service will have, etc. In the case of digital products, look for features that will directly address your customer’s pains and help them carry out their jobs.

 8. Prioritise solutions

-After the brainstorm session, you should have a multitude of solutions and ideas which will require prioritisation.
-To get an idea on how to do it, check our article on feature prioritisation techniques.
-It explains the process in more details.
-Again, do the feature prioritisation in a workshop together with the other team members.
+After the brainstorm session, you should have a multitude of solutions and ideas which will require prioritization.
+To get an idea of how to do it, check our article on feature prioritization techniques.
+It explains the process in more detail.
+Again, do the feature prioritization in a workshop together with the other team members.